20 Questions to Ask Your Web Agency Before Hiring Them

 4. How long will it take and what are the usual causes of delay?

+How long does it take to develop a website?
 This question will help you determine how quickly the company can deliver your website based on your requirements.
 The usual turnaround time for a custom website ranges from 6 to 8 weeks.

 Ask your agency what are some of the usual causes of delays in their previous projects.
 So that you can temper your expectations and avoid anything that will push back the completion of your project.